kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/11-automated-sprites/03-automated-sprites-p3.md

 ![two sprite files](https://i.imgur.com/VXCF9QC.png)

-* Currently, our setup isn't intelligent to delete the old outdated sprite.svg
+* Currently, our setup isn't intelligent enough to delete the old outdated `sprite.svg`
-* It will only be a matter of time before this file is filled with old sprite.svg files
+* It will only be a matter of time before this file is filled with old `sprite.svg` files
-* We will fix this by only having the latest sprite.svg and all the others will be deleted
+* We will fix this by only having the latest `sprite.svg` and all the others will be deleted
 * We will delete the `app/temp/sprite` folder
 * We create this folder through Gulp in the `createSprite` task
 * If we delete that folder before we create it we can avoid filling it with old svg files